 Agriculture has been, and remains, a very important industry, particularly in Merced and Stanislaus counties.
 Agriculture has been a foundation industry of the San Joaquin Valley for more than 150 years.
-Agriculture in the area began as land-extensive livestock and grain centric, but with groundwater water became increasingly land intensive.
+Agriculture in the area began as land-extensive livestock and grain centric, but with development of groundwater supplies agriculture became increasingly land intensive, however groundwater overdraft was an increasing issue.
 Development of surface water supplies encouraged additional land cultivation and helped offset the groundwater overdraft problems that resulted from widespread pumping in many parts of the Valley.

 Water supply reliability has been a critical issue for agriculture in the San Joaquin Valley.
 In this respect, the Don Pedro Project has been crucial to the development, directly, of crop and dairy production in the MID and TID service areas.
-Water supply reliability has been one of the most important factors supporting the large investments made by farmers in such permanent crops as almonds, peaches, and grapes; and in the dairies which rely on the associated production of corn silage, alfalfa, and other forage crops used in those operations.
+Water supply reliability has been one of the most important factors supporting the large investments made by farmers in such permanent crops as almonds, peaches, and grapes; and in the livestock operations which rely on the associated production of corn silage, alfalfa, and other forage crops.

-Today, crop and dairy farms in the Districts' service areas represent a cornerstone in the regional economy of Stanislaus and Merced counties.
-In revenue alone, farmers in the Districts' service areas contribute almost \$1.5 billion of annual output to the local economy, including \$567 million in crop production and \$930 million in dairy farm output.
-Overall, considering all crop and dairy production, the two counties are ranked fifth and sixth within the state in terms of gross value of agricultural production.
-In addition to supporting about 8,530 on-farm (direct) jobs, crop and dairy farms in the Districts' service areas support an additional 5,170 off-farm jobs in a broad spectrum of industries throughout the area.
-Among major employers in Stanislaus and Merced counties, half are directly related to agriculture.
+Agricultural operations in the Districts' service areas represent a cornerstone in the regional economy of Stanislaus and Merced counties.
+In revenue alone, farmers in the Districts' service areas contribute an estimated \$1.2 billion annually directly into the local economy; \$527.9 million from crop production and \$665.5 million from livestock operations.
+In addition to supporting about 7,500 on-farm (direct) jobs generating \$293.7 million in labor income

-53 Flood control and fishery-related benefits are not included as part of this economic evaluation.
+63 Flood control and fishery-related benefits are not included as part of this economic evaluation.